-But how do you create that kind of relationship with email?
-In this post, we’ll explore tried-and-true tips and techniques for building trust and credibility with your subscribers.
-From setting clear expectations and delivering personalized content to respecting privacy and encouraging two-way communication, these strategies will help you foster lasting relationships through email.
+In this post, I’ll show you practical strategies for building trust and credibility with your subscribers.
+From setting clear expectations and delivering relevant content to respecting privacy and encouraging two-way communication, these techniques will help you strengthen relationships, increase engagement, and create an audience that stays with you for the long term.

 Why Trust Matters in Email Marketing

-- Higher Engagement Rates: Subscribers who trust you will open your emails, click on links, and interact with your content.
+Subscribers who trust your brand are more likely to open your emails, click on links, and interact with your content.
+Instead of viewing your emails as interruptions, they see them as useful resources worth their attention.

 11 Ways to Build Trust and Credibility with Email Marketing